 Instructions

-- Add all ingredients into a high powered blender.
+- Add all ingredients into a high powered blender with the ice going in last.

 - Blend until smooth and creamy.